 The biggest source of wealth for Giuliani might actually be the fee he commands for speaking engagements, however: upwards of $300,000.
 Those engagements earned him $11.4 million in payments during 2006 alone for some 124 paid speeches.

-Rudy Giuliani Personal and Professional History
+Rudy Giuliani’s Personal and Professional History

-Rudy Giuliani was born in Brooklyn, New York, in 1944 to an Italian-American family.
+Rudolph William Louis Giuliani was born on May 28, 1944, in Brooklyn, New York to an Italian-American family.
 After graduating from law school at New York University, Giuliani went on to work for the U.S. Attorney’s Office and eventually won an appointment as the U.S. attorney for the Southern District of New York.

 Giuliani would leverage his fame as a successful U.S. attorney — scoring over 4,000 convictions during his time in office with only 25 reversals — into a successful run for mayor of New York City on the Republican ticket in 1993, after narrowly losing in his first run in 1989.
-He was notable as a “law and order” mayor who oversaw a reduction in serious crime by over a third and watched the murder rate drop in half in just his first two years.
+He was notable as a “law and order” mayor who oversaw a reduction in serious crime by over one-third and watched the murder rate drop in half in just his first two years.

-Giuliani rose to national prominence after the attacks on the World Trade Center on September 11, 2001, when he was widely viewed as providing stable leadership through an extremely difficult time for the city.
+Giuliani rose to national prominence after the attacks on the World Trade Center on Sept.
+11, 2001, when he was widely viewed as providing stable leadership through an extremely difficult time for the city.

-Rudy Giuliani Divorce, Work as Trump’s Lawyer
+Rudy Giuliani’s Work as Trump’s Lawyer

 Not long after joining Trump’s legal team, Giuliani made waves with a round of television appearances in which he clarified that Trump reimbursed personal lawyer Michael Cohen for Cohen’s $130,000 payment to adult film actress, director and producer Stormy Daniels.